Know The Relationship

 Maryknoll Convent School Foundation Limited (“Foundation) is the legal owner of a number of trademarks, including our school name “Maryknoll Convent School” and “MCS”, our school crest, and the beautiful floral pattern which forms part of our Primary school uniform, to name a few (“Foundation Trademarks”).
 These Foundation Trademarks represent the reputation of our school, and the values, mission and vision our school stands for – and these make them very valuable assets which require protection.
 The Foundation therefore has a responsibility to ensure that these trademarks are only used in an appropriate and responsible manner consistent with our school’s educational philosophy.

 To this end, the Foundation has prepared some Guidelines on the usage of the Foundation Trademarks applicable to students, teachers, parents and the alumnae community.
 Under the Guidelines, anyone who wishes to use any of the Foundation Trademarks must seek approval from the Foundation.
-The Guidelines and Application Forms for respective bodies can be found here:
+The Guidelines and Application Forms can be found here:

 If you have any questions, please contact the Foundation Trademark Committee at email@example.com